riotkit-org/riotkit-harbor/docs/source/ansible-deployment.rst

 Harbor 2.0 standardizes the way of deploying itself to production servers, introducing a simplified deployment from single repository with one passphrase for all secrets.

+Deployment mechanism is installing Harbor + dependencies from requirements.txt, cloning the repository, setting permissions, adding autostart with systemd and starting the project.
+Please note, that it requires **all changes to be committed to git repository** before starting :code:`harbor :deployment:apply` command.

 **Encrypted deployment.yml file can contain ssh passwords, ssh private key.
 It's safe to store it in repository - Ansible Vault is using strong AES encryption**

 .. code:: yaml